 BrowserConnection.dll is a browser extension for Internet Explorer.
 This add-on enables several additional functions for Internet Explorer.
 You can disable it through the Extras menu (key combination Alt + X) under Manage Add-ons.
 The following paragraph provides more information about Url Helper.

 The process known as Url Helper

-belongs to software Url Helper Module or Windows iLivid Toolbar or SearchCore for Browsers or Windows Searchqu Toolbar or Url helper Module or Searchcore Toolbar or Windows Savevid Toolbar
+belongs to software Url Helper Module or Windows iLivid Toolbar or Url helper Module or SearchCore for Browsers or Windows Searchqu Toolbar or Searchcore Toolbar or FantastiGames Toolbar or Windows Savevid Toolbar

-by Bandoo Media, inc (www.bandoo.com) or iMesh (www.imesh.com) or MusicLab (www.musiclab.com) or Discordia , LTD (www.bandoo.com) or Bandoo Media (www.bandoo.com) or SearchCore for Browsers.
+by Bandoo Media, inc (www.bandoo.com) or Bandoo Media (www.bandoo.com) or iMesh (www.imesh.com) or Koyote-Lab, inc or MusicLab (www.musiclab.com) or Discordia , LTD (www.bandoo.com) or SearchCore for Browsers or Koyote-Lab.

-Description: BrowserConnection.dll is located in a subfolder of "C:\Program Files".
+Description: BrowserConnection.dll is not essential for Windows and will often cause problems.
+BrowserConnection.dll is located in a subfolder of "C:\Program Files".